Telecoaster/telecoaster.github.io/README.md

 * Lead the development of the Enterprise Architecture Meta-model to map interdependancies between the disparate ESDC systems

-* Managed the technical standards repository focues on promoting the adoption of modern open-source tools within IITB
+* Managed the technical standards repository focued on promoting the adoption of modern open-source tools within IITB

 **Shared Applicaiton Development Environmet** *(September 2009 - August 2016)*